Tax Governance Framework (“TGF”)

 Applying for TGF status

-You can apply for TGF status in the name of your company (i.e. single company) or on behalf of a group of companies (i.e. a GST Group or a corporate group) by performing the following:
+You can apply for TGF status as a single company or on behalf of a group of companies (i.e. a GST Group or a corporate group) by performing the following:

 1. Publish your company’s tax governance policy on your corporate website or an annual report which is publicly accessible.
 The tax governance policy should include details of how your company manages tax risks under the 3 building blocks of TGF.